Evidence Rating: Promising | One study

 There was no statistically significant difference in adolescent-reported PTSD symptoms between youth in the RRFT treatment group and youth in the TAU control group.

-Youth in the RRFT treatment group reported a greater increase in family cohesion, compared with youth in the TAU control group.
-This difference was statistically significant.
+Families in the treatment group reported greater increases in family cohesion, compared with families in the treatment-as-usual control group, and the difference was statistically significant.

-Youth in the RRFT treatment group reported a greater reduction in family conflict, compared with youth in the TAU control group.
-This difference was statistically significant.
+Families in the treatment group reported greater decreases in family conflict, compared with families in the treatment-as-usual control group, and the difference was statistically significant.

-Youth in the RRFT treatment group reported a greater reduction in substance use over time, compared with youth in the TAU control group.
+Overall, youth in the treatment group had greater reductions in use of multiple substances based on multiple measures from two studies, compared with youth in the treatment-as-usual control group.
 This difference was statistically significant.

 Study 2